"Hitler's days are numbered, because Danger 5 are on the case."

 - Stripperiffic: Ilsa's Custom Uniform of Sexy.
 And most other female characters.

 - Stupid Jetpack Hitler: Practically part of the premise.

 - Surreal Humor: Why are there people with eagle-heads in this series?
 Or talking dogs?

 - "Do you WANT me to use the Sit Down Gun??"

 - Taking the Bullet: Pierre falls in love with his Girl of the Week in "Fresh Meat for Hitler's Sex Kitchen", only for her to die throwing herself in front of bullets fired by a brainwashed Ilsa.

-- Toku: Parodied (naturally) with the Japanese robot soldiers in "Kill-Men of the Rising Sun", and again in "The Final Victory".
+- Toku: Parodied (naturally) with the Japanese robot soldiers in "Kill-Men of the Rising Sun","The Final Victory" and "Welcome to Hitlerland.".

 - The Virus: Sexually transmitted Nazism.
-The only cure for which is Swiss blood.
+The only cure for which is "impure" Swiss blood.
 Yes, really.

 - Those Wacky Nazis: Wacky like you wouldn't believe.